top of page

 Did you get in?

 I only applied to three schools.
-Both NYU and some tiny college in southern Vermont rejected me as having not enough experience—but Columbia, then the second-ranked writing school in the country, took me in and gave me a fellowship!
+Both NYU and a small college in southern Vermont rejected me as having not enough experience—but Columbia, then the second-ranked writing school in the country, took me in and gave me a fellowship!
 I hold an MFA.
 I studied under Helen Schulman (the realist), Maureen Howard (the novelist), Michael Scammel (the translator), Richard Howard (the poet), and Michael Cunningham (the genius).
 Cunningham was working on a novel at the time.
 He came into class unusually late one day, disheveled and distraught instead of his usual cheerful curious self.
 "Guys?" he said to the waiting workshop, "I'm writing a novel about Virginia Woolf and my mother.
 Is that stupid?" -- Let me tell you, this one moment in my writing life is what keeps me going every single day.
 Michael's novel was going to win a Pulitzer Prize, and he was having second thoughts.
 The only stupid thing is NOT putting your ideas on the page.
 Write it and send it out into the world.
 Let the market decide.